tacgomes/blog/content/post/the-strange-case-of-mysql-gone-away.md

 This was the gist of the problem.
 Our service was a simple Django management command which consumed requests from a Kafka queue.
 As it never received any HTTP traffic, those signals would never be triggered and the old database connection would never be closed.
-This led to Django to continuously reuse the same connection in the subsequent database operations, even when it had possibly timed out due inactivity.
+This caused Django to continuously reuse the same connection in the subsequent database operations, even when it had possibly timed out due inactivity.